fmaguire/mag_sim_paper/manuscript.md

 \* authors contributed equally.
 All supporting data, code and protocols have been provided within the article or through supplementary data files.
 Four supplementary figures and three supplementary tables are available with the online version of this article.

-##Abbreviations
+## Abbreviations
 MAG, Metagenome assembled genome.
 MGE, mobile genetic element.
 GI, genomic island.
 AMR, antimicrobial resistance.
 VF, virulence factor.
 ICE, integrative and conjugative element.

 ## Impact Statement
-Metagenome assembled genomes (MAGs) with short read sequences are becoming increasingly common as microbiome methods increase in popularity with decreasing sequencing costs.
+Metagenome assembled genome (MAG) binning has become an increasingly common approach in environmental, microbiome, and public health studies that make use of short-read metagenomic data.
-By examining 12 different combination of widely available MAG tools, we demonstrated that, despite MAG’s high potential, it is not be suitable for all research domains.
+By examining 12 widely-used MAG binning workflows, we demonstrate that these methods are not suitable for the analysis of mobile genetic elements.
-This is especially true for the analysis of mobile genetic sequences, such as genomic islands and plasmids, which are especially of concern in one health due to antimicrobial resistance and virulence gene transmission.
+Given the potential human and animal health implications of antimicrobial resistance and virulence genes associated with these elements, inappropriate use of short-read MAGs has the potential to be misleading at best and harmful at worst.
-We suggests a fundamental shift should occur to utilized both unassembled-read based and long read based approaches to more accurately analyze metagenomic data.
+This result will hopefully stimulate a fundamental shift in MAG methods to incorporate additional read-based and long-read analyses.

 ## Data Summary
 In keeping with FAIR principles (Findable, Accessible, Interoperable, Reusable data), all analyses presented in this paper can be reproduced and inspected with the associated github repository [github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis) and data repository [osf.io/nrejs/](osf.io/nrejs/).

 ## Introduction {#main}